ind4skylivey/matteria-track/docs/README.md

-# MateriaTrack Documentation
+# MatteriaTrack Documentation

-Welcome to MateriaTrack - a mystical, Final Fantasy-themed CLI time tracker.
+Welcome to MatteriaTrack - a mystical, Final Fantasy-themed CLI time tracker.

 ## Table of Contents